MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Core/About/about_numeric_literals.md

 than the maximum supported, that literal is malformed.

 > [!NOTE]
-> The syntax permits a double real literal to have a long-type suffix.
+> The syntax permits a real literal to have a long-type suffix.
 > PowerShell treats this case as an integer literal whose value is represented
 > by type `[long]`.
 This feature has been retained for backwards compatibility
 > with earlier versions of PowerShell.
 However, programmers are discouraged